 Diagnosis of Frostbite

 Diagnosis is based on clinical findings.
-However, because many of the early characteristics of frostbite (eg, coldness, numbness, white or red color, blisters) are also characteristic of nonfreezing cold injuries, differentiation of frostbite may require repeated observation until more specific characteristics (eg, black carapace) develop.
+Many early characteristics of frostbite (eg, coldness, numbness, white or red color, blisters) are also characteristic of nonfreezing cold injuries; thus, the definitive diagnosis of frostbite may require repeated observation until more specific characteristics (eg, black carapace) develop.

 Treatment of Frostbite